I’m from Norwich

 Who can take part?

-We’re looking for people who live in Norwich and have strong links to the city.
+We’re looking for people who live in Norwich.
 You can take part if you:

-→ Have lived in Norwich for most of your life, with no more than two years spent away (e.g. for university, work, or family reasons).
+Have lived in Norwich for most of your life, with no more than three years spent away (e.g. for university or work).

-→ Are willing to answer a few short background questions (e.g. your age, gender and education).
+Are willing to answer a few background questions (e.g. your age, gender and level of education).

 What does taking part involve?

-→ You’ll take part in a listening experiment.
+You’ll also take part in a listening experiment.

-→ We will do our best to make things easy: we can usually come to you, or we can meet in a convenient public place such as a library or community venue.
+We will do our best to make things easy: we can come to you, or we can meet in a convenient public place, such as a library or community venue.

 Why are we doing this?